Rivaroxaban use while Breastfeeding

-Limited information indicates that a maternal dose of rivaroxaban of 30 mg daily produces low levels in milk.
+Several case reports consistently indicate that maternal doses of rivaroxaban of 15 to 30 mg daily produce low levels in milk that are considerably below doses required for anticoagulation in infants.
 If rivaroxaban is required by the mother, it is not a reason to discontinue breastfeeding.
-However, until more data become available, an alternate drug may be preferred, especially while nursing a newborn or preterm infant.[1,2]
+Because data are limited, monitor preterm or newborn infants for signs of bleeding.[1-3]

 Maternal Levels.
 A 40-year-old woman developed bilateral pulmonary embolism and peripartum cardiomyopathy following cesarean section.
 She initially received enoxaparin, but was switched to oral rivaroxaban 15 mg twice daily after 2 days.
 On day 3 of rivaroxaban, complete milk collections from both breasts were obtained before and at 3, 6, and 10 hours after the morning dose.
 Blood samples were taken at the same times.
 The authors calculated that a fully breastfed infant would receive 2.4 mcg/kg over the 10-hour period, which would be 1.3% of the maternal weight-adjusted dosage.